zaius/docs/content/docs/wercker-yml/yaml-syntax.md

 > YAML does not allow the use of tabs.

-Example of a script step with a indentation of 4 spaces
+Example of two script steps with correct indentation.

 ```yaml
 - script: